-The Oral Comprehensive Examination is administered near the completion of course requirements and covers the major field of church music plus one of the following supportive areas: church music education, composition, conducting, history/hymnology, music theory, instrumental music, organ, piano, voice, or worship.
+The Oral Comprehensive Examination is administered near the completion of course requirements and covers the major field of church music plus one of the following supportive areas: Worship/History/ Ministry or Performing Arts.

 After submission of the dissertation, the candidate is given a final examination focusing on the dissertation.